LarryMarzanJr/MC_for_BOD_visit/scripts/mc_mixed_id_en.md

 ## Transition to CEO's Presentation (bergantian antara Larry and Marlen)

-**Larry:** "Thank you, Mr. Asri, for that insightful presentation.
+**Larry:** "Thank you, Mr. Yusri, for that insightful presentation.
 Now comes one of the most anticipated moments of our gathering..."

-**Marlen:** "...yaitu presentasi khusus dari President Director kita, Bapak Henoch Munandar."
+**Marlen:** "...yaitu presentasi khusus dari Direktur Utama kita, Bapak Henoch Munandar, dan"

+**Larry:** "Deputy President Director, Saito San."
-**Larry:** "Mr. Munandar will share his vision for our bank's future and key strategic developments."
+**Larry:** "Mr. Henoch and Saito San will share their vision for our bank's future and key strategic developments."

-**Marlen:** "Bapak Munandar akan berbagi visi untuk masa depan bank kita dan perkembangan strategis utama.
+**Marlen:** "Bapak Henoch dan Saito San akan berbagi visi untuk masa depan bank kita dan perkembangan strategis utama.

 **Larry & Marlen:** "
-"Kita sambut, Bapak Henoch Munandar."
+"Kita sambut, Bapak Henoch Munandar dan Jun Saito San."

 ## Facilitating Q&A Session (bergantian antara Larry and Marlen)

-**Larry:** "Thank you, Mr. Munandar, for that inspiring presentation.
+**Larry:** "Thank you, Mr. Henoch, for that inspiring presentation.
 Now we move to an interactive segment that many of you have been looking forward to..."
+"Ini dia nih momen yang sangat jarang terjadi dan sangat ditunggu-tunggu oleh seluruh karyawan ..."

-**Marlen:** "...yaitu sesi Tanya Jawab dengan President Director kita."
+**Marlen:** "...yaitu sesi Tanya Jawab dengan Direktur Utama kita, Bapak Henoch."

+**Larry:** "And also with our Deputy President Director, Saito San."
-**Larry:** "This is your opportunity to engage directly with Mr. Munandar and gain insights on matters important to you."
+**Larry:** "This is your opportunity to engage directly with Mr. Henoch and Saito San , to gain insights on matters important to you."

-**Marlen:** "Kami mengundang semua karyawan untuk menyampaikan pertanyaan dan kekhawatiran Anda.
+**Marlen:** "Kami mengundang semua karyawan untuk menyampaikan pertanyaan Anda.
 Harap angkat tangan jika Anda memiliki pertanyaan."

-**Larry:** "Please raise your hand if you have a question, and we will facilitate the exchange."

-**Marlen:** "Mari kita pastikan pertanyaan kita singkat dan relevan dengan tujuan organisasi kita.
-Bapak Munandar, sekarang kami membuka forum untuk pertanyaan dari rekan-rekan karyawan kami yang terhormat."
+**Larry:** "Mari kita pastikan pertanyaan kita singkat dan relevan ya tentunya..
+Silahkan bapak-ibu dan rekan-rekan sekalian.."

 ### Transitions Between Individual Questions

 > Skrip ini dapat digunakan setelah Pak Munandar menjawab setiap pertanyaan (alternatif antara Larry dan Marlen):

 #### English Transition (by Larry)
-"Thank you, Mr. Munandar, for that comprehensive answer.
+"Thank you, Mr. Henoch, for that comprehensive answer.
 Let's take our next question from our audience."

 #### Indonesian Transition (by Marlen)
-"Terima kasih, Bapak Munandar, atas jawaban yang komprehensif.
+"Terima kasih, Bapak Henoch, atas jawaban yang komprehensif.
 Mari kita lanjutkan dengan pertanyaan berikutnya dari hadirin."

 #### English Transition (by Larry)
 "Now we'll move to our next question.
 Yes, right there in the back.
 Please proceed with your question."